intel/device-modeling-language/doc/1.4/language.md

 multiple definitions of the same parameter or method.
 A less technical but incomplete description can be found in the [section on templates](#templates).

+These rules are designed to follow an intuition of prioritization based on *specificity*; roughly speaking, a particular definition will be prioritized ahead of another if DMLC is able to deduce that it is more specific than the other, based on the contexts in which each definition is made.
+Problems related to override resolution can typically be understood and solved purely through that lens, without the need to understand the technical rules in detail.

+For example, if you are a modeller introducing an implementation of a method `m()`, only to have DMLC complain that it conflicts with an earlier definition made in a template `t`, then that is because DMLC is unable to spot any dependency establishing that the context you're working in is more specific than the body of `t`.
+The most common solution to that is to make that dependency clear by adding `is t` to the object/template in which you are defining `m()`.

+The technical rules for resolution of overrides are as follows:

 * Each declaration in every DML file is assigned a *rank*.
 The set of ranks form a partial order, and are defined as follows:
   * The top level of each file has a rank.